cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/caldav.rst

 TZDist is optional: without Cyrus having TZDist enabled, calendar clients should still be able to get their timezone information from their client or their OS.

-TZDist is also required if you want the CalDAV server to strip known VTIMEZONEs from incoming iCalendar data (as advertised by the ``calendar-no-timezone`` DAV option from :rfc:`7809`).
+TZDist strips known VTIMEZONEs from incoming iCalendar data (as advertised by the ``calendar-no-timezone`` DAV option from :rfc:`7809`).

 Configuration
 -------------